Controller and its contact details

 27. The withdrawal of consent cannot stop the processing of data carried out on the basis of other legal grounds.

 28. Latio communicates with the Client using the contact details provided by the Client (phone number, email address, postal address).

-29. Communication regarding the fulfilment of contractual obligations is carried out by Latio on the ground of a signed contract (e.g., coordination of services, information about invoices, changes in services, etc.)
+29. Communication regarding the fulfillment of contractual obligations is carried out by Latio on the ground of a signed contract (e.g., coordination of services, information about invoices, changes in services, etc.)

-30. Latio carries out commercial communications regarding Latio group’s services in accordance with external laws and regulations or in accordance with the Client’s consent.
+30. Latio carries out commercial communications regarding Latino group’s services in accordance with external laws and regulations or in accordance with the Client’s consent.

 32. The Client’s consent to the receipt of commercial communications shall be valid until its withdrawal (also after the termination of the service contract period).
 The Client may at any time refuse to receive further commercial communications in any of the following ways:

 32.3 by using the automated option provided in the commercial communication to unsubscribe from further communications by clicking on the unsubscribe link at the end of the relevant commercial communication (email).

 33. Latio shall stop sending commercial communications as soon as the Client’s request has been processed.
 The processing of a request depends on technological possibilities and may take up to three days.

 34. Latio’s website uses analytical cookies such as Google Analytics cookies.
 The purpose of using Google Analytics cookies is to improve the quality of the content of Latio’s website and to adapt it to customer needs.